 Service & Outreach

 Princeton offers all members of its community a wide range of opportunities for volunteerism, outreach and work in public service.
 In addition to the programs listed below, individual graduate and undergraduate organizations, residential colleges, eating clubs, academic departments and alumni classes promote service through various activities.
-Here is a sampling of some programs (listed in alphabetical order):

 Bridge Year.
 Launched in 2009, Bridge Year is a nine-month, tuition-free program that allows incoming students the opportunity to defer their enrollment for a year to engage in community service work in another country.
 While abroad, Bridge Year participants volunteer in nongovernmental organizations, schools, clinics and other institutions serving the needs of local communities.
 Participants also study the local language, live with local host families and engage in a variety of cultural enrichment activities.
-Bridge Year placements are currently offered in China, India, Peru and Senegal.
+Bridge Year placements are currently offered in Brazil, China, India, Peru and Senegal.

 Community and Regional Affairs, Office of.
 Members of the Community and Regional Affairs staff serve as liaisons between the University and the communities in which it resides on a wide variety of local and regional issues.
 Community and Regional Affairs staff members participate in the creation of special events such as Communiversity, Community and Staff Day, parades, workshops, symposiums, and other programs enjoyed by tens of thousands of campus and community members each year.
-The office partners with other campus and community organizations to provide service opportunities and initiatives.
+The office partners with campus and community organizations to provide service opportunities and initiatives.
 The Surplus Equipment Program, which helps charitable nonprofit organizations acquire furniture and equipment no longer used by the University, is coordinated by Community and Regional Affairs.

 Princeton AlumniCorps.
 This independent, alumni-led nonprofit organization inspires and builds civic leadership among Princetonians by engaging them in public-interest initiatives that are driven by alumni of all ages.
 AlumniCorps’ programs include the flagship Princeton Project 55 Fellowship Program for recent graduates, Emerging Leaders for aspiring nonprofit leaders and the Community Volunteers program for midcareer and retired alumni.